 Lapis Energy will use the materials and methods noted in Table 3 to plug Project Blue Class VI Injection Well No. 1 and Project Blue Class VI Injection Well No. 2.
-Well 1 will be completed in the Cotton Valley Formation Injection Zone and Well 2 will be completed into the Lower Hosston Injection Zone.
+Well 1 will be completed in the Cotton Valley Formation Injection Zone and Well No. 2 will be completed into the Lower Hosston Injection Zone.
 The volume and depth of the plug or plugs will depend on the final geology and downhole conditions of the well as assessed during construction.
 The cement(s) formulated for plugging will be compatible with the carbon dioxide stream.
 The cement formulation and required certification documents will be submitted to the agency with the well plugging plan.
-The owner or operator will report the wet density and will retain duplicate samples of the cement used for each plug.
+The owner or operator will report the wet density and will retain duplicate samples of the cement used for each plug on site.
 The permanent isolation plugs positions should be such that the formation fracture pressure exceeds the maximum anticipated pressure under the isolation.
-This is normally easily met by placing the isolation plugs across a suitable caprock which is an impermeable rock without natural or induced fractures that is continuous over the field.
+This is normally easily met by placing the isolation plugs across a suitable caprock which is an impermeable rock without natural or induced fractures that are continuous over the field.
 The caprock immediately above the zone of injection is considered suitable caprock.

-Industry practice has shown that 100 - 200 feet across the hole of good cement is sufficient for permanent isolation.
 Excess volume should be pumped to cater for contamination and uncertainty in placement such as in high angle wells or high expectation of slurry contamination.
 Cement placement software will determine the exact volume.